hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 void withGenesisRoster(@NonNull final Roster genesisRoster);
 ```

-The logic to determine whether to invoke this method could be determined by a config flag,
+The logic to determine whether to invoke this method could be determined by a config flag, or some other mechanism
-but this is yet to be implemented.
+Services deem appropriate.

 #### New Transplant Procedure

 The App will decide a network transplant sequence based on the following heuristics:

 * Network Transplant process == Genesis Roster AND State provided